Lin0x/stormpath-sdk-java/docs/source/config.rst

    :local:
    :depth: 2

-If you're just starting out, we recommend that your configuration be specified in ``/WEB-INF/stormpath.properties`` and you use Environment Variables to specify password or secret values (e.g. for production environments).
+If you're just starting out, we recommend that your configuration be specified in ``/WEB-INF/stormpath.properties`` and you use environment variables to specify password or secret values (e.g. for production environments).

 Defining properties in these locations is covered more in detail next.